A Brief History

 The many dangers associated with entering ports and estuaries is why the practice of employing local pilots to guide ships into harbor came about.
 The employment of harbor pilots goes all the way back to Ancient Greece (1200 BC to 600 AD) and was a regular practice in Roman times.
 Early pilots would competitively race out to arriving ships in order to find work guiding the ships into the harbor.
 Later, organized professional systems were set up to be run by harbor masters.
 Pilots can either board the incoming vessel to take over navigation, or stay in their own pilot boat and serve as a guide to the larger vessel.

-Questions for Students (and others): Have you ever been on a ship being guided by a pilot?
+Question for students (and subscribers): Have you ever been on a ship being guided by a pilot?
 What other dangerous sounding maritime locations can you think of (coolest names only!)?
 Are you familiar with Cornwall?
 Have you ever been to England?
 Have you ever sailed on a sailboat?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!